Jian Ping Gong, et al.

 one embodiment of the composite of the present invention.

-Figure 8 is a tensile stress-strain measurement result on a
+Figure 8 is a tensile stress-strain measurement result on

-neat glass fabric.
+a neat glass fabric.

 Descriptions of The Embodiments

-The following preferred specific embodiments are, therefore, to be
+The following preferred specific embodiments are, therefore, to

-construed as merely illustrative, and not limitative of the
+be construed as merely illustrative, and not limitative of the

 remainder of the disclosure in any way whatsoever.
-In this regard,
+In this

-understanding of the present invention, the description taken with
+fundamental understanding of the present invention, the

-the drawings making apparent to those skilled in the art how the
+description taken with the drawings making apparent to those

-several forms of the present invention may be embodied in
+invention may be embodied in practice.

-by the mechanical interlocking of the fibers, and their drape,
+fabric is maintained by the mechanical interlocking of the

-surface smoothness and stability can be controlled by the weave
+fibers, and their drape, surface smoothness and stability can be

-styles based on the design requirements.
+controlled by the weave styles based on the design requirements.

 The fabric can be made from inorganic material fibers, organic